Flakster/JARL-Just-Another-Ruby-Linter-/README.md

 # Usage

-You can either run the main.rb script without arguments for linting all the .rb ruby code files, (including subdirectories) or pass a single file name as an argument to lint that specific file.
+You can either run the main.rb script without arguments for linting all the .rb ruby code files, (including subdirectories) or pass a single filename as an argument to lint that specific file.

 # Prerequisites